 The second post-processing step is the removal of improbable background and face regions.
 A valid background region must have contact with the upper, left or right image border, that means the actual image border or the corresponding padding frame.
 There are only a few, extremely rare cases where this definition fails.
-For example, images of people with a very unusual hairstyle can contain a valid background region that is completely surrounded by the hair region and has no contact to the image border.
-Nevertheless our test database does not contain such a special case, and in consideration of the rareness of this kind of cases we ignore them.
+For example images of people with a very unusual hairstyle can contain a valid background region that is completely surrounded by the hair region and has no contact to the image border.
+Nevertheless our test database does not contain such a special case and in consideration of the rareness of this kind of cases we ignore them.

 Proper face regions must have a centroid lying within a predefined region in the image center.
 This centroid test region is designed in a way so that the main face region as well as the ears and the neck can pass the test, but outlier face regions detected in the background are rejected.
-Figure 3.18 illustrates the second post-processing step.